FaultyLoop/IOTProtect/README.md

 Note :

-       SSL is disabled, due perfomance impact this had.
+       SSL is disabled, due perfomances.
        Also, SSL is a bit overkill for a project like this.